jarrodmillman/rcsds/standard/bash.rst

 ``|``            Match the character or expression to the left or right of the
                  vertical bar.
 =============    ====================================================================

-Now suppose I wanted to be able to detect phone numbers, email addresses, etc.
-I often need to be able to deal with repetitions of character sets.

 I can indicate repetitions as indicated in these examples: